Laboratory Testing Policies

 Billing and Insurance Information

-Out of state Client Billing: Reference Laboratory Services is not able to provide third party billing for out of state clients.
-All laboratory work that is ordered from out of state locations will be billed directly to the ordering location.
+Out of region client billing: Client Accounts Services is not able to provide third party billing for out of region clients.
+All laboratory work that is ordered from out of region locations will be billed directly to the ordering location.

-Reference Laboratory Services is enrolled with a large number of private insurance companies and managed care organizations.
-As a service to your patients, and in compliance with agreements established with insurance and managed care companies, Reference Laboratory Services is able to bill your patient's primary insurance or managed care organization.
-Third-party billing must be prearranged and Reference Laboratory Services must be provided with complete and accurate billing information.
+Client Account Services is enrolled with a large number of private insurance companies and managed care organizations.
+As a service to your patients, and in compliance with agreements established with insurance and managed care companies, Client Account Services is able to bill your patient's primary insurance or managed care organization.
+Third party billing must be prearranged and Client Account Services must be provided with complete and accurate billing information.

-The following information must be provided in order to process a claim, if any of the information is missing or inaccurate, Reference Laboratory Services will bill the ordering location.
+The following information must be provided in order to process a claim.
+If any of the information is missing or inaccurate, Client Account Services will bill the ordering location.

 - Patient's complete name & date of birth